melt7777/admintools/orchestration/01-intro-to-orchestration.md

 - also load balancers and other connections
 - minikube - small kubernetes env
 - kubectl - cli tool
+- output from kubectl is in BSON, not JSON - careful!

 ### Helm
 - this is like ansible for kubernetes